 - Student Externship Application Form (only one application form needs to be filled out per semester);

 - Cover letter addressed to the Supervising Attorney or contact person listed for the sponsor on the Externship Sponsors Database;

 - Unofficial law school transcript, including classes in progress;

 - Additional materials as requested by site (see database materials requirement).

 All application materials for each externship site will be forwarded to the supervisor or contact person.
-Sponsors will be asked to make their selections by the upcoming semester’s registration period.
 You must accept the first offer received, so we recommend applying to your top choices first.